microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/ArgComplexPolar.md

+# ArgComplexPolar function

-# function ArgComplexPolar(input : ComplexPolar) : Double
+`function ArgComplexPolar(input : ComplexPolar) : Double`

 ## Summary
 Returns the phase of a complex number of type `ComplexPolar`.